luchiancode/Vaccine-Distribution-Plan/README.md

 The pharmaceutical company owns multiple production facilities.
 Each facility has production robots creating vaccine doses and packing robots that pack the doses.
 They need our help to create a proper plan by using Java Concurrency to distribute all the ordered doses in time to end the Covid-19 crisis.

 II.
 Pharmaceutical Company Instructions:
-1. There are multiple production facilities:
+1.There are multiple production facilities:
 A random number of factories (between 2 and 5) that create vaccine doses (it doesn’t know how many are needed until the production plan is created and runs)
 The production facilities are designed as matrices with N x N where 100 ≤ N ≤ 500.
 Each production facility has a list of production robots Every few seconds the production facility will request the position of the production robot in the factory There can be no more than N / 2 production robots in each production facility.
-2. There are the production robots that create the vaccine doses The production robots are spawning randomly in each production facility at a random place in the factory at a random time σ where 500 ≤ σ ≤ 1000 (milliseconds)
+2.There are the production robots that create the vaccine doses The production robots are spawning randomly in each production facility at a random place in the factory at a random time σ where 500 ≤ σ ≤ 1000 (milliseconds)
 Two production robots cannot be in the same place
  The production robots create doses by: